Color of the Year for 2018

 According to Heath, 98% of humans would agree that they feel the most calm and creative when surrounded by Nature, by mountains and rivers, or when sitting at home.
 Based on this idea, he attempts to integrate happiness, productivity, and creativity in his designs.

-The idea of Biophilic Design was inspired by Edward Wilson’s book Biophilia (1984
+The idea of Biophilic Design was inspired by Edward Wilson’s book Biophilia (1984), explained Heath.
+The book suggests that humans possess an innate tendency to seek connections with nature and other forms of life.

 Through his design, Heath aims to bring the elements of Nature to everyday working and living spaces, with colors, curves, and shapes that would welcome humans back to the embrace of Nature.